 Sri Lanka is a small island country with so many coastlines and fishing villages throughout that create a variety of regional specialties in each district.
 I stayed mostly in the coastal communities of Galle, Negombo, Beruwalu and Colombo and had a chance to sample a variety of wonderful seafood which has an incredible assortment of seafood that includes: crabs, cuttle fish, fish and other shell-fish.
 Following are some of the more popular Singhalese seafood dishes worth trying

 Ambul thiyal (dry curry dish), a variety of spices again mixed in with small amounts of water which reduces to mostly coat the fish.
+This Sri Lankan dish is flavorful and delicious to eat.

 Sri Lankan breads, Appam (or hoppers), Paratha and Pittu

-Outside of the typical rice served with curries, Sri Lankans also love breads to dip in the many sauces and side dishes.
+Outside of the typical rice served with curries, Sri Lankans also love breads to dip in the many sauces and side Sri Lankan dishes.
 A typical breakfast bread includes Theti Paan (local bread) which is a typical flat bread that is served with a jam or coconut sambal.
 Another popular bread is the Sri Lankan Banis, a soft and sweet bread roll that includes sweet raisins in the mixture and served with butter and a nice cup of black tea.

 Roti – a simple Sri Lankan flat bread made with wheat flower and added ingredients create different varieties like Thengappu made with dried coconut flakes and Uraippu Roti made with chopped onions and green chilies